nicholaswmin/conventions/README.md

   - workflows (`test`, `publish` etc ...)
   - rulesets

-*rulesets in `repo/rulesets` give a somewhat accurate picture of currently supported conventions
+*see rulesets in `repo/rulesets` for currently supported conventions

 ## todo